 - Choose a dataset from the drop-down list at the top of the window.
-We chose the usage dataset for our example.
+We chose the IA_MOVIES dataset for our example.
 The options available to you will reflect your data.

-- In the upper right corner of the window, click New Flow.
+- In the top right corner of the window, click New Flow.

-- Click the Definition tab, and then select an Actor from the drop-down list.
+- In the Definition tab, select an Actor from the drop-down list.
 We chose user for our example.

 - Enter a descriptive name for Step 1 and select a filter from the drop-down menu.
 We entered Anything for the name and accepted the default filter all events.